teddygroves/bibat/README.md

 ### Target project dependencies: Quarto

-Bibat supports automatic generation of documentation using either mkdocs, Sphinx or [Quarto](https://quarto.org/).
-Whereas bibat will install mkdocs and Sphinx automatically, Quarto must be installed manually: see the [quarto documentation](https://quarto.org/docs/get-started/) for instructions.
+Bibat supports automatic generation of documentation using either Sphinx or [Quarto](https://quarto.org/).
+Whereas bibat will install Sphinx automatically, Quarto must be installed manually: see the [quarto documentation](https://quarto.org/docs/get-started/) for instructions.